 CELEBRATING-Joe Tego seak of Fairbanks and Barrow is talking happily with a fellow student who is sipping punch provided at the grad exercises.

-Happy Surveyor Grads Praise Instructors

-It was a happy day for 45 surveyor course enrollees last Friday when they received their diplomas after taking the course "off and on" since June.

-One of the "Off and on" reasons was the great flood in Fairbanks that inundated the city on August 14.

-The North Star Borough Community Action Agency, Inc. last June had enrolled 50 students and through flood-interrupted course managed to graduate the 45,

-"The course was a success way over than we ever expected," John Rosa told the students before handing them their diplomas.
+Happy Surveyor Grads Praise Instructors It was a happy duy for 45 surveyor course enrollees last Friday when they received their diplomas after taking the course "off and on" since June, One of the "Off and on" reasons was the great flood in Fairbanks that inundated the city on August 14.
+The North Star Borough Community Action Agency, Inc. last June had enrolled 50 students and through flood-interrupted course managed to graduate the 45, "The course was a success way over than we ever expected," John Rosa told the students before handing them their diplomas.
 He said he was happy about it since ten out of 15 is considered above average in courses like the surveyor course nationally.

-Junius (Sparky) Jewett, one of the instructors for the course said to the graduates:

-"I have been a surveyor for over 12 years and I'd be proud to work with any of you."
-Richard R. Knight, deputy director, of the CAA, said he had interviewed all of the

-He said the biggest privation was the lack of adequate education of some of the students.
-Adult education was taught along with the course to give them more proficiency during the course especially in mathematics.

-He said that even after all that, "I think everyone of them did remarkably well,"
+Junius (Sparky) Jewett, one of the instructors for the course said to the graduates: "I have been a surveyor for over 12 years and I'd be proud to work with any of you."
+Richard R. Knight, deputy director, of the CAA, said he had interviewed all of the He said the biggest privathe lack of adequatetaught along with the course to give them more proficiency during the course especially in mathematics, He said that even after all that, "I think everyone of them did remarkably well."
 Some of the students, especially native students, have not had adequate schooling but they had to take mathematics to the level of trigonometry.
 The course was made possible through the grant given by the Department of Labor.